As a longtime resident of Japan, it's been my good

 English-speaking foreigners in Tokyo.

-East (East Japan Railway Company)
+JR East (East Japan Railway Company)

 Official website of East Japan Railway Company shows routes, maps,